Turn that down!!!!

 That’s because band practice spaces aren’t always harmonious with a traditional self-storage operation.
 Here are four potential problems:

-2. Noise: If you’re facility is in a rural area, noise might not be a problem.
+- Noise: If your facility is in a rural area, noise might not be a problem.
 However, it could be if your facility is in the heart of an urban area or even in a suburb.

-3. Security: Human traffic, especially late at night, can increase the risk of theft and vandalism.
+- Security: Human traffic, especially late at night, can increase the risk of theft and vandalism.
+Some facilities have limited access hours, meaning you can’t jam at 3AM.
+(Look for facilities that operate 24/7)

-4. Rent: Facilities can’t accept partial rent payments, so when one band member isn’t able to come up with his share of the dough, that can result in late fees.
+- Rent: Facilities can’t accept partial rent payments, so when one band member isn’t able to come up with his share of the dough, that can result in late fees and potentially being locked out with your musical instruments trapped inside.

 On the bright side, where band space is in demand—as it is at STORExpress’ college-centric Etna and South Side locations and in Bridge’s Bay Area artist scene—units rent at a premium and vacancies are rare.